kendrickassignment/cae-animals/PRODUCT_DOCS.md

 **What this means for platform reliability:** Analysts don't need to worry about the system running out of space or slowing down over time.
 The cleanup happens automatically in the background.
 And for organizations concerned about document retention, there's a clear policy: source files are only kept as long as necessary, and results are available for a full quarterly cycle before expiring.

 The retention policy:
 - **Source PDFs** are deleted immediately after analysis completes.
-The text has been extracted â€” the file is no longer needed, and the analyst has their original copy.
+The text has been extracted — the file is no longer needed, and the analyst has their original copy.
 - **Analysis result files** are kept for 90 days, covering a full quarterly reporting cycle.
 After that, they're cleaned up automatically.
-- **Debug artifacts** from failed parses are kept for 7 days â€” enough time to diagnose issues, not enough to accumulate.
+- **Debug artifacts** from failed parses are kept for 7 days — enough time to diagnose issues, not enough to accumulate.
 - **BYOK keys** are never stored anywhere, so there's nothing to retain or clean up.

 A daily background task handles cleanup, logging what was removed for auditability.
 It never touches in-progress analyses.